-The Compensation Committee is comprised of Catherine Raw (Chair), Barbara Keady and Ron Dewhurst, all of whom are independent directors within the meaning of applicable Canadian and U.S. securities laws, as well as applicable stock exchange rules.
-It is anticipated that Ms. Raw will be re-appointed Chair of Compensation Committee if she is elected a director and Ms. O'Connell and Mr. Dewhurst will be appointed members of the Compensation Committee if they are elected as directors.
+The Compensation Committee is comprised of Catherine Raw (Chair), Ron Dewhurst and Judith W. O'Connell, all of whom are independent directors within the meaning of applicable Canadian and U.S. securities laws, as well as applicable stock exchange rules.
+It is anticipated that Ms. Raw will be re-appointed Chair of Compensation Committee if she is elected a director and Mr. Dewhurst and Ms. O'Connell will be re-appointed members of the Compensation Committee if they are elected as directors.
 All members of the Compensation Committee have direct experience that is relevant in their responsibilities in executive compensation.